 Most NBA business ceases for the first several days of July as the league conducts its annual audit to determine the league’s revenues from the previous season.
 With that figure in hand, the league huddles with the players association to project revenues for the coming season, and uses it to calculate the new cap, tax and related figures.

 Revenues on the season came in at an all-time high $4.52 billion, up 5.3% from the previous year and more than $50 million higher than initially projected.
 On that basis, the league then projected revenues for next season to increase another 4%, to $4.71 billion.

-To get the salary cap for the season ahead, they take 44.74% of that projected amount, subtract projected benefits, and divide by 30 (the number of teams in the league).
+To get the salary cap for the season ahead, they took 44.74% of that projected amount, subtracted projected benefits, and divided by 30 (the number of teams in the league).
 Adjustments are then made to the cap if players received too much (or too little) in salaries and benefits for the completed season relative to the finalized revenue figure; this serves as a mechanism to maintain the integrity of the agreed-to revenue spit between owners and players.
 The luxury tax uses a similar formula, but is based on 53.51% of projected revenues.

 The finalized figures were announced at 5 p.m.
 Wednesday in a memo distributed by the league to all member teams.